smartrics/RAG-with-Nyx/simple-rag/README.md

 logger.info(f"Nyx client initialised; connected to Nyx at {nyx_client.config.nyx_url}")
 ```

-Run the script to confirm the client initialization by checking the log file:
+Run the script to confirm the client initialisation by checking the log file:
 ```bash
 python chatbot.py
 ```